General Relativistic Evolution Equations for Density Perturbations in Closed, Flat and Open FLRW Universes: Abstract

 \section{Abstract}

-It is shown that the decomposition theorems of York, Stewart and Walker for symmetric spatial second-rank tensors, such as the perturbed metric tensor and perturbed Ricci tensor, and the spatial fluid velocity vector imply that, for open, flat or closed Friedmann-Lemaître-Robertson-Walker universes, there are exactly two, unique, independent gauge-invariant quantities which describe the perturbations to the energy density and particle number density.
-Using these two new quantities, evolution equations for cosmological density perturbations, adapted to non-barotropic equations of state for the pressure, are derived.
-The new definitions for the perturbations to the energy density and particle number density allow for an exact non-relativistic limit with a time-independent Newtonian potential.
-It is shown that density perturbations evolve adiabatically if and only if the particle number density does not contribute to the pressure.
+It is shown that the decomposition theorems of York, Stewart and Walker for symmetric spatial second-rank tensors, such as the perturbed metric tensor and perturbed Ricci tensor, and the spatial fluid velocity vector imply that, for open, flat or closed Friedmann-Lemaître-Robertson-Walker universes, there are exactly two, unique, independent gauge-invariant quantities which describe the true, physical perturbations to the energy density and particle number density.
+Using these two new quantities, evolution equations for cosmological density perturbations and for entropy perturbations, adapted to non-barotropic equations of state for the pressure, are derived.
+Density perturbations evolve adiabatically if and only if the particle number density does not contribute to the pressure.
+Local density perturbations do not affect the global expansion of the universe.
+The new perturbation theory has an exact non-relativistic limit in a non-static universe.
+The gauge problem of cosmology has thus been solved.

 \begin{quote} \textsc{pacs}: 04.25.Nx; 98.80.-k; 98.80.Jk